 Finally, you might be able to defray your land ownership costs by enrolling in a woodland cost-share, tax-relief, or incentive payment program.
 Because private woods provide many public benefits, you can use public funds to help pay for some of the costs incurred from improving your woods.
-See Chapter 6.
+These programs are discussed in Chapter 6.